 Senior Vice Commander-in-Chief Elect Fred V. Bell, of Massachusetts: Just one or two words.
-When it was proposed that I run for this office I began to cast about for some good reason why I should, and I had some very good reasons that soon presented themselves regarding the incumbency of the office.
-I have in my mind a scheme which I shall present to the Commander-in-Chief to give the Senior Vice Commander-in-Chief something to do, and I will spring it on him a little later and try and make the office something besides an empty bonor.
-(Applause).
-Commander-in-Chief Ireland: The next in order is the selection of Junior Vice Commander-in-Chief.
+When it was proposed that I run for this office I began to cast about for some good why I should, and I had some very good reasons that soon presented themselves regarding the incumbency of the office.
+I have in my mind a scheme which I shall present to the Commander-in-Chief to give the Senior Vice Commander-in-Chief of the commander of omman Calof reland.
+The next in order is the selection of Junior Vice Commander-in-Chief.
 Nominations are called for.

 Past Division Commander Charles L. Chamberlain, of Washington & Oregon: In selecting the offices of this organization, one element to take into consideration is that of geography.
 You have selected a man as Commander-in-Chief from the Middle West, or about the center of the United States.
 You have selected as Senior Vice Commander one who can look out on the broad Atlantic.
 Now it would seem to me that we should put a man in for Junior Vice Commander from the western shore to take hold of his other hand, a man that can look out on the Pacific.
 But geography is not enough.
-There must also be a man, and a man with ability, and not only ability must he possess, but the enthusiasm for the good of the Order which is so essential for a successful administration.
+There must also be a man and a man with ability, and not only ability must he possess, but the enthusiasm for the good of the Order which is so essential for a successful administration.
 In presenting the name of our Division Commander for the office of Junior Vice Commander-in-Chief, C. Randall Bubb, we believe that if you elect him you will make no mistake.
 (Applause).